-Whilst pupils are working together on a task you can prompt them to say what they are thinking and why.
+While pupils are working together on a task you can prompt them to say what they are thinking and why.
 This process of articulating their thoughts leads pupils to become more consciously aware of their own thinking.
 This awareness of thinking is called metacognition.

 The discussions pupils hold whilst tackling the task may well lead naturally in this direction as they explain their thinking to each other.
 But sometimes their talk will leave their thinking quite implicit.
 You can encourage improved metacognition by asking pupils to reflect on their learning after the task is completed, during a plenary session.

-There are now many examples of Thinking Skills approaches, usually in the form of complete programmes, such as CASE (Cognitive Acceleration Through Science Education), CAME (Cognitive Acceleration in Mathematics Education) and 'Thinking through Geography, Philosophy for Children.
-However, elements of Thinking Skills are also apparent in other examples of teaching and learning.
+There are now many examples of thinking skills approaches, usually in the form of complete programmes, such as CASE, CAME (Cognitive Acceleration in Mathematics Education) and 'Thinking through ...' referred to on page 14.

+However, elements of thinking skills are also apparent in other examples of teaching and learning.
 For example research on teaching pupils to write more effectively required pupils to set clear goals, to create plans, and to carry out reflection and evaluation of what they were doing, which involves aspects of metacognition.

-You might wish to read a case study (click to p 8) of how teachers from a North East secondary school used debriefing to stimulate metacognition.
+Case study 6 (page 40) shows how teachers from a North East secondary school used debriefing to stimulate metacognition.

-Social interaction as a means of constructing learning: the impact of Lev Vygotsky's ideas on teaching and learning

-Improving learning through cognitive intervention

-Learning science - transforming students' everyday ideas about science into scientific thinking

-Strategies for improving students' writing skills

-Experience and reflection in and on action: How do they help learning?

-Learning mathematics through collaboration and discussion
+- Social interaction as a means of constructing learning: the impact of Lev Vygotsky's ideas on teaching and learning - Improving learning through cognitive intervention - Learning science transforming students' everyday ideas about science into scientific thinking - Strategies for improving students' writing skills - Experience and reflection in and on action: How do they help learning? - Learning mathematics through collaboration and discussion